Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Do Lenders Look At For Mortgage Approval?

-In addition to your credit score, lenders look at the following key factors when determining whether or not to approve your mortgage application:
+In addition to your credit score, lenders look at the following key factors when determining whether to approve your mortgage application:

 • Down payment and deposit.
 A mortgage will help cover the majority of the home’s purchase price, but you’ll still need to come up with some funds on your own.
-Your home deposit will show the seller and lender that you’re financially capable, while a sizable down payment will show the lender that you are a less risky borrower.
+Your home deposit will show the seller and lender that you’re financially capable of making a home purchase, while a sizable down payment will show the lender that you’re a less risky borrower.

 What is the quickest way to build credit to buy a house?

-Making timely payments is the best way to build good credit.
+Making timely bill payments is the best way to build good credit.
 You can do this by taking out a secured credit card or a credit building loan and making timely payments on each billing cycle.
 Also, make sure not to spend any more than 30% of your credit limit on your credit cards.
-And if you have old accounts open with several missed payments on record, settle those accounts as soon as you can.

 How is my credit score to buy a house calculated?